cookup hero

 Process

-2. Create hypothetical product to answer challenge statement.
+2. Create product concept to answer challenge statement

 Competitive Analysis

-To understand the space, the team began by looking at existing recipe apps, as well as analogous competitors.
-The four sources we looked at were SuperCook, Tasty, conventional cooking books, and Linkedin.
+To understand the space, the team began by looking at existing recipes apps and analogous competitors.
+The four sources we looked at were SuperCook, Tasty, conventional cooking books, and LinkedIn.

-In particular, we took note of how competitors displayed content and filtered out information.
-Based on our findings, we found there was an opportunity for creating a social community within our app, and improving user-to-user interaction with the ability to rate and share recipes.
+In particular, we noted how competitors displayed content and filtered out information.
+Based on our research, we found there was an opportunity to create a social community within our app.
+By giving the community the ability to rate and share recipes, we could improve overall user-to-user interaction.

 User Interviews

-Our next step was to understand the food and cooking habits of recent graduates and young professionals.
+Our next step was to understand the food and cooking habits of young professionals.
 We interviewed 10 recent college graduates of varying professions.
-The main findings from our interviews were:
+The main user goals from our interviews were:

-1. A need for customization to accommodate various cooking backgrounds and different time restraints.
+• A requirement for customization to accommodate various cooking backgrounds and different time restraints

-2. A need for clear and specific cooking instructions.
+• A need for clear and specific cooking instructions

-3. A desire to experiment with and discover new recipes.
+• A desire to experiment with and discover new recipes

 Paper Prototype